allegroai/clearml-docs/docs/integrations/optuna.md

 which makes use of different samplers such as grid search, random, bayesian, and evolutionary algorithms.
 You can integrate Optuna into ClearML's automated hyperparameter optimization.

-The [HyperParameterOptimizer](../references/sdk/hpo_optimization_hyperparameteroptimizer.md) class contains ClearML’s hyperparameter optimization modules.
+The [HyperParameterOptimizer](../references/sdk/hpo_optimization_hyperparameteroptimizer.md) class contains ClearML's hyperparameter optimization modules.
 Its modular design enables using different optimizers, including existing software frameworks, like Optuna, enabling simple, accurate, and fast hyperparameter optimization.
 The Optuna ([`automation.optuna.OptimizerOptuna`](../references/sdk/hpo_optuna_optuna_optimizeroptuna.md)),